timmb/HarmonicMotion/README.md

 5. Open CMake.
 In the box marked _Where is the source code_, put in the path to the _src_ subfolder of the repository, e.g. c:\\Users\\Tim\\Documents\\HarmonicMotion\\src.
 In the box marked _Where to build the binaries_, put in the path to a new folder for CMake to create as a _vs2013_ subfolder of the repository, e.g. c:\\Users\\Tim\\Documents\\HarmonicMotion\\vs2013.
 6. Press the Configure Button.
 Choose Visual Studio 12 2013 Win64 as the generator with _Use default native compilers_ selected beneath.
 Press Finish.
 7. Assuming you're planning to use a Kinect, ensure the _IncludeKinectSDK2_ option is checked.
 If the version of Qt5 you downloaded was different from version 5.5 then edit the value for QT5_PATH to point to something equivalent for your version (open Explorer and navigate to c:\\Qt to check).
 Paths in CMake should use forward slashes instead of backslashes.
+8. If you get a fina message saying _Configuration Incomplete!_ after an error complaining that CMake couldn't find Qt5Core then you will need to edit the src/gui/CMakeLists.txt file, search for QT5_PATH and check the line that looks like `set(QT5_PATH C:/Qt/5.5/msvc2013_64 CACHE PATH "Path to Qt5")`.
+This is looking for Qt in C:/Qt/5.5/msvc2013_64, which may not be the right place if you've installed a different version of Qt.
+If that's the case then update this line to match the correct folder on your system.
+Go back to CMake, go to the File menu and choose Delete Cache.
+Then try Configure again.
-8. Press Generate and assuming there are no errors, close CMake to continue.
+9. Press Generate and assuming there are no errors, close CMake to continue.
-9. There should now be a Visual Studio Solution file called HarmonicMotion.sln in the vs2013 subfolder of the repo.
+10. There should now be a Visual Studio Solution file called HarmonicMotion.sln in the vs2013 subfolder of the repo.
 Go and open that.
-10. In the Solution Explorer, find the HarmonicMotionGui, right click it and select _Set as startup project_.
+11. In the Solution Explorer, find the HarmonicMotionGui, right click it and select _Set as startup project_.
 Select Release from the Solution Configuration if you want an optimized build.
-11. On the toolbar click the Play button to build and run.
+12. On the toolbar click the Play button to build and run.
-12. The built app and everything needed to run it should be placed in the bin subfolder of the repo.
+13. The built app and everything needed to run it should be placed in the bin subfolder of the repo.

 ## OSC Output